 “We’re going to help Mother Nature by going in and disking, tearing up the roots on some of these plant species, which will let the vegetation to die and sand will be more able to move around.
 If they stay there and grow, it would channelize the river,” Krohn said.

 Deep channels aren’t good for birds.
-They prefer a shallow, braided river with bare sandbars, “Cranes like a wide river, wide field of view, unobstructed view.
+They prefer a shallow, braided river with bare sandbars, “Cranes like a wide river, a wide field of view, an unobstructed view.
 They feel safe from predators when they’re roosting overnight in wide, shallow channels,” Krohn said.

 And this in prime crane territory.
 Millions of birds spend a few weeks here every spring, resting and fattening up on the surrounding grasslands and fields before continuing their migration north—as they have for thousands of years.
 But more recent demands from irrigators and cities have substantially changed the river.
 Krohn said today’s flows are only about a quarter of what they were historically, “The old premise was a mile wide and a foot deep.
 So if we look now we’re sitting at, in some spots, 100 yards wide and three and four foot deep,” Krohn said.